 Stijn started working for Wolfs Company in 2012, because this is exactly the focus of the research that is conducted by the company.
 As an economist, Stijn has the skills to incorporate the value of nature in economic methodology.
 Since his start at Wolfs Company, he has been working to bring environmental economic theory into practice.

-After obtaining his engineering degree in Chile, Amílcar started working as an environmental consultant.
+Amílcar started working as an environmental consultant after obtaining his engineering degree in Chile.
 In 2013, he moved to the Netherlands to attend the MSc programme in Environmental Sciences at Wageningen University.
-Amílcar is strongly interested in collaborative initiatives and business approaches for the protection of ecosystem services.
+Amílcar is strongly interested in public-private partnerships and sustainable financing mechanisms for the effective protection of ecosystems and their services.

-Throughout his professional career, Amílcar has advised and cooperated with environmental non-governmental and civil society organizations in the Netherlands, South Africa, Chile and Bolivia.
-Furthermore, during his training in Chile and the Netherlands, he has developed practical skills to apply a broad variety of approaches and tools, such as: environmental impact assessments; corporate ecosystem services reviews; economic valuations of ecosystem services; and ecological characterizations.
-Building upon his knowledge about ecosystem services and stakeholder engagement, Amílcar is able to raise awareness and provide advice on complex environmental issues.
+During his professional career, Amílcar has advised and cooperated with environmental non-governmental and civil society organizations in the Netherlands, South Africa, Chile, Bolivia and several countries in the Caribbean.
+Furthermore, during his training in Chile and the Netherlands, he has developed practical skills to apply a broad variety of approaches and tools, such as environmental impact assessments, corporate ecosystem services reviews, economic valuations of ecosystem services and ecological characterizations.

 Sacha obtained a Master’s degree in Econometrics from the University of Amsterdam.
 During her studies she became interested in the development of own research experiments and models, although one important factor was never included in the rather advanced models discussed during her classes: nature.